What made you come out of bed this morning?

 Well, let’s start by cutting ourselves some slack.
 Few of us are crystal-clear on our purpose, in fact, usually it’s a life-long process and needs to be attuned at times.
 I like what Steve Jobs once said in a commencement speech: “you can only connect the dots looking backwards”.
 So of course, centenarians have a lot of dots to connect.
 But we too can collect clues from the past, that clarify parts of our purpose in the present.
 We may not have the whole picture yet, but we are working towards it on a daily basis.

 ➔ Circling back to the question at the beginning of this blog post: what is it that makes you come out of bed each morning?
 How would you answer?
 If you say, well, I need to make money.
-Then you can dig deeper and ask yourself, what is the reason that you need/ want to make money, besides the basics.
+Then you can dig deeper and ask yourself, why do you need/ want to make money, besides the basics.
 Do you want to provide for your family?
 Save for a vacation?
-Or for a business that you would like to start?
-Focus on creating a financial foundation for yourself first?
-These are all clues that point you towards your personal purpose.
+A business you would like to start?
+Creating a financial foundation for yourself?
+These are all clues that point you towards your current personal purpose.

 ➔ It also helps to start your day purposefully, for instance by asking this question in the morning: how can I be a blessing today?
 And I promise you, you’ll be the one feeling blessed at the end of that day.

-Above all, let’s remember to not put too much pressure on finding our purpose, because often, our purpose ends up finding us.
+Above all, let’s remember to not put too much pressure on finding our purpose.
+Often, our purpose ends up finding us.

 Also, on some days and in some periods of your life, your only purpose may be plain and simple: to get up, dress up, show up and make it through the day.
 And that too, is totally okay.